daaazzzeeed/vkClient/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ###### Installing
 Download and run PyCharm, download this project, then setup your project.
-Now you a ready to go!
+Now you're ready to go!